martinbaste/martinbaste.github.io/_posts/2015-9-18-Dinosaur-DNA.md

 ---
 layout: post
-title: Guessing a dinosaur's DNA
+title: "Guessing a dinosaur's DNA"
+published: true
 ---

 We had a lecture about phylogenetics today, and somehow we ended up talking about dinosaurs.
 Apparently the decay rate of the DNA makes it almost impossible for us to get a dinosaur's DNA from it's fossil.
 This is because by the time we try to recover the genetic material, it will most probably be non-existant.